GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/gcs/README.md

                         BigQuery output table name --gcs.bigquery.input.format {avro,parquet,csv,json,delta}
-                        Input file format (one of: avro,parquet,csv,json,delta) --gcs.bigquery.input.chartoescapequoteescaping GCS.BIGQUERY.INPUT.CHARTOESCAPEQUOTEESCAPING
+                        Input file format (one of: avro,parquet,csv,json,delta) --gcs.to.bigquery.temp.view.name GCS.TO.BIGQUERY.TEMP.VIEW.NAME
+                        Temp view name for creating a spark sql view on source data.
+This name has to match with the table name that will be used in the SQL query
+  --gcs.to.bigquery.sql.query GCS.TO.BIGQUERY.SQL.QUERY
+                        SQL query for data transformation.
+This must use the temp view name as the table to query from.
+  --gcs.bigquery.input.chartoescapequoteescaping GCS.BIGQUERY.INPUT.CHARTOESCAPEQUOTEESCAPING
                         Sets a single character used for escaping the escape for the quote character.
 The default value is escape character when escape and quote characters are different, \0 otherwise